BenSella/nestjs-postgresql/README.md

 # Nest-Postgresql Project

-(if you are using github in order to open the file, please click on preview" that data might not look clear without it) This project is a NestJS application that integrates with PostgreSQL and Elasticsearch.
+This project is a NestJS application that integrates with PostgreSQL and Elasticsearch.
 It handles the creation and management of various tables, including appointments, customers, locations, service providers, and users.
 It also supports